1 yen coin: Reiwa

-The following are circulation dates in the reign of the current Emperor.
+The following are dates in the reign of the current Emperor.
 Naruhito acceded to the Chrysanthemum Throne on May 1, 2019 and he was formally enthroned on October 22, 2019.
 Coins for this period all begin with the kanji characters 令和 (Reiwa).
 The inaugural year coin (2019) was marked 元 (first) and debuted during the summer of that year.
-One yen coins have not been minted for circulation since 2015.
-Those that are minted are intended for collectors who purchase them from the Japan Mint at a premium.
+From 2019 to 2025 one-yen coins were sold exclusively in mint and proof sets.

 These coins are read from left to right:

 Emperor's name → Number representing year of reign → Year (e.g. 令和 → 元 → 年).